DavidBab/blogwebsite-node/README.md

 ## About

-This web app is built with `Express` and `Node.js`.
+This web app is built with `Express`, `Node.js` and `EJS` templates.
 The entire website is designed using EJS templates to enhance efficiency and reduce code complexity.
 It uses JSON documents to store posts and other information, such as post ID.

 ## How to Use the App?